ericoporto/ags-manual-wiki/Setup.md

 **Auto lock to window**

-If this option is enabled, the mouse will be locked inside game window whenever player clicks on it or switches into game.
-The locked mouse cannot leave game window, making it impossible to switch out from the game by mistake (by clicking on desktop, for example).
-Naturally, this option only has importance if game is run in windowed mode; when in fullscreen the mouse is always locked.
+If this option is enabled, the mouse will be locked inside game window whenever the player clicks on it or switches into game.
+The locked mouse cannot leave the game window, making it impossible to accidentally jump out of the game by mistake (by clicking on the desktop, for example).
+Naturally, this option is only important if the game is run in windowed mode; when the game runs in fullscreen mode, the mouse is always locked.

 **Mouse speed**

-This slider allows player to set up mouse cursor speed in game.
+This slider allows the player to set up the mouse cursor speed in game.
 It should be noted that this parameter is only applied if the game is run in fullscreen mode.